Himanshu-Negi8/javascript-concepts/README.md

-Concept of Hoisiting and Undefined/Not Defined Difference
+### Concept of Hoisiting and Undefined/Not Defined Difference

-//Execution Concept plays a game here
+//Execution Context Concept plays a game here

 getName();
 console.log(x);